adrianaleticya/TorProjectScraper-Outreachy2019-2020/README.md

 ### Tags

 The variable ```articleTags``` is different.
-One of the purposes of this crawler was to identify all the tags of each article.
+One of the purposes of this scraper was to identify all the tags of each article.
 Therefore, this was vital for Tor Blog, but may be useless to other websites.
 Especially if you don't work with tags.
 It first declares an array and then fills it in with the retrieved data.

 ```javascript
 article.find('.field--name-field-tags .field--items .field--item a').each(function(i, el) {